Skip to content

 What is the difference between a plastic surgeon and a doctor who performs aesthetic procedures?

-Does Dr. Walter operate on patients who have already had surgery with another doctor?
+Do I operate on patients who have already had surgery with another doctor?

 Yes.
 I receive patients who wish to revise or enhance the results of previous surgeries performed by other professionals.
 These cases, called secondary or revision surgeries, require careful evaluation, as the anatomy has already been altered.
 During the consultation, I assess what has been done, what can be improved, and what the realistic limitations are.
 I am transparent about what can be achieved in each case.